cmstead/jsLearnerForms/README.old.md

     - Test files are found in the `test` directory
     - Source files are found in the `jsforms-source` directory

 ### Starting a Form Over ###

 1. From the start script menu, select the reset option.
-2. Choose the form number to update
+3. Choose the form number to update

 ### Solving Each Form ###

 1. First Form -- Write code to pass each test
 2. Second Form -- Update code to pass new tests, keep old tests green
 3. Third Form -- Update code to pass new tests, keep tests old green
 4. Test Dummy Form (Fourth Form) -- Write tests matching each description and get all of the code under test (modify ONLY the test code)
-5. Async Form -- Write code to pass each test; don't forget the refactoring steps!
 6. Async Test Dummy Form (Sixth Form) -- Write tests matching each description and get all of the code under test (modify ONLY the test code)

+### Completing Each Task ###

+1. Read description of the current failing test
+    - Look in the test file, find the text that matches the description of the failing test
+    - Read and try to understand what the test is doing
+2. Write code to make the test pass.
+3. All tests will automatically rerun as you save your code updates.

-## Skills Covered ##
+## Skills covered per form ##

 This section will be updated as forms are completed and ready for use.

 ### First Form ###

+Core setup concepts:

+- Strict mode Javascript
+- Immediately Invoked Function Expressions
+- Exporting a module

+Ideas to build upon:

 - Function creation
 - Conditional statements
 - Calling a function